-Approximately 9 out of 10 adults experience back pain during their lives, making it one of the leading reasons for doctor visits.
+Approximately 9 out of 10 adults experience back pain during their lives.
 Many episodes of low back pain pass within a few weeks to a month (acute episode).
 However, individuals with continuous pain lasting 8 weeks or more after onset (chronic episode) will often have symptoms at 1 year.

 Pain doesn't always develop immediately following an injury because the body is good at adapting to strains and stress.
 However, the injured area will cause strain to build up over time and eventually symptoms will develop.
 This is why injuries from the past can still cause current pain.
 Symptoms can include muscle ache, shooting or stabbing pain, pain that radiates down leg or arm, limited flexibility.